What is Psychotherapy?

 How Does It Work?

 Psychotherapy is a living process.
-It involves a continuous exchange of thoughts, ideas and feelings to problem solve, correct behaviors, and develop a deeper understanding of yourself.
+It involves a continuous exchange of thoughts, ideas, and feelings to problem solve, correct behaviors, and develop a deeper understanding of yourself.
 By using mentally and emotionally engaging dialogue as treatment, it allows patients to express themselves, ensuring a clearer analysis of their situation and feelings.
-Psychotherapy is a way for patients to find answers and gain understanding about their mental illnesses or emotional state and wellbeing.
-Understanding changes the outlook of a problem, and makes it manageable.
+Psychotherapy is a way for patients to find answers and gain an understanding of their mental illnesses or emotional state and wellbeing.
+Understanding changes the outlook of a problem and makes it manageable.

 Counseling: Counseling is most likely one of the more common types of talking therapy.
 They are usually anywhere between 6 to 12 sessions and involve engaged discussions about any negative feelings or emotions you may have.
 This form of therapy is particularly helpful after a recent loss, in helping to cope with depression and/or anxiety and in dealing with stress.
 During counseling, patients are encouraged to share prevalent thoughts and emotions, so a counselor can help them gain a better understanding of what they feel and why they feel it.